PAOK FC: The Giannis Goumenos era: troubled times (2003–2006)

-Zagorakis–Vryzas management with massive fans' support (2007–2012)
+Zagorakis – Vryzas management with massive fans' support (2007–2012)

 In June 2007, former player and captain Theodoros Zagorakis assumed the presidency of the club, replacing the Nikos Vezyrtzis and Apostolos Oikonomidis administration and thus ushered a new era, in an effort to bring the club back to successes.

-In 2007–2008 season, the early replacement of Georgios Paraschos by the well-known established manager Fernando Santos did little to prevent a 9th-place finish in the league.
+In 2007–08 PAOK FC season, the early replacement of Georgios Paraschos by the well-known established manager Fernando Santos did little to prevent a ninth-place finish in the league.
 On 6 January 2008, Zisis Vryzas ended his football career coming on as a substitute in the game against AEL and immediately started his tenure as PAOK sports director.

-The club's finances gradually improved thanks to new sponsorship deals and to the continuing massive support from the fans (the number of season tickets was vastly increased).
-In June 2008, Zagorakis announced the club's intention of building a new training facility complex in the Nea Mesimvria area of Thessaloniki, owned by the club.
+The club's finances gradually improved thanks to new sponsorship deals and the continuing support from fans (the number of season tickets was vastly increased).
+In June 2008, Theodoros Zagorakis announced the club's intention of building a new PAOK FC Sport Center in the Nea Mesimvria urban area of Thessaloniki, owned by the club.
 The administration had already acquired land from the municipality of Agios Athanasios and the project would be executed by former president Vasilis Sergiannidis' construction company.

-In the summer of 2008, the club brought in promising winger Vieirinha and widely known internationals like Pablo Contreras, Zlatan Muslimović and Pablo García.
+In the summer of 2008, the club brought in promising winger Vieirinha and widely known internationals Pablo Contreras, Zlatan Muslimović and Pablo García.
 In the winter transfer window that followed, Olivier Sorlin and Lino joined the team.
-The end of the 2008–09 season found PAOK in 2nd place, 8pts behind champions Olympiacos.
-However, team lost in the Super League playoffs (pos.
-2–5) to Panathinaikos and finished in 4th place.
+The end of the 2008–09 PAOK FC found PAOK in second place, eight points behind champions Olympiacos.
+However, the team lost in the Super League playoffs (pos.
+2–5) to Panathinaikos and finished in fourth place.